rogsme/yams.media/content/donate/_index.md

   + [isaac152](https://github.com/isaac152).

 ## And finally:
-You 🫵, for being such an amazing human being, checking out my project and (hopefully!) using it on your media server.
+You 🫵, for being such an amazing human being, checking out my project, and (hopefully!) using it on your media server.

 # Thank you! 🙇